Fractal Time: Absolute or Relative?

 f=1/T

-T: is equal to is the time taken for wave to produce one cycle.
+T: equals the time a wave takes to produce one cycle.

 λ: is equal to the distance* between the crest to crest or trough to trough

 *It is here, with the fractal, that two issues of position (time and distance) present themselves, or as it would be, don't present themselves.
-Without time, mass, and distance, the calculation (in a classical sense) is impossible.
-In terms of the fractal, their values are not apparent, not obvious, and any attempt to assign values to them is subjective or arbitrary.
-It may be concluded that a fractal in isolation has no concept of time, nor distance - something I shall address in a separate entry due to this interesting characteristic, and to the occurrence of this problem.
+The calculation (in a classical sense) is impossible without time, mass, and distance.
+In terms of the fractal, their values are not apparent or obvious, and any attempt to assign them to them is subjective or arbitrary.
+It may be concluded that a fractal in isolation has no concept of time nor distance - something I shall address in a separate entry due to this interesting characteristic and to the occurrence of this problem.

-The one (real) reference to time that the fractal may offer may be found in the iteration: the change from one iteration to another.
+The one (accurate) reference to the time that the fractal may offer may be found in the iteration: the change from one iteration to another.
 Again, these are concepts I aim to develop, but for now:

 It shall be assumed that T = to the iteration number (i).